Best things to do in Dorset

 Home to an oh-so-adorable population of red squirrels, Brownsea Island is one of the best places to visit in Dorset for wildlife watching.
 An array of birds nest in the heathland and around the lagoon, while the woodland interior houses a flurry of furry critters.
 Ferries run from Poole Quay and Sandbanks throughout the year, or you can hire a kayak or paddleboard and explore the island under your own steam.

 A series of natural play areas and free trails are perfect for families, while those who are not able to traverse the island themselves can join one of the fabulous guided tours of the National Trust shuttle buses.
-Pack a picnic and spend the day on Dorset’s beautiful island haven as you paddle in tranquil waters and relax in dappled shade.
+Pack a picnic full of goodies from local farm shops and spend the day on Dorset’s beautiful island haven as you paddle in tranquil waters and relax in dappled shade.

 Kingston Lacy